 Scalability: Ensuring Your Monitoring Keeps Up With Your Infrastructure

-When choosing an Enterprise monitoring tool there are many considerations, but one that is almost always right at the top of the list is scalability.
+When choosing an Enterprise monitoring tool, there are many considerations.
+One that is almost always at the top of the list is scalability.
 Picking a tool that does all the things you need it to do is critical, but ensuring that it is not going to grind to a halt as you expand your monitoring environment is key.

 You can just keep deploying more and more monitoring systems to ensure the system limits are not reached, but this quickly becomes very hard to administer and can add a lot of extra cost in terms of both licensing and hardware.
 Distributed monitoring offers a solution that ensures your systems remain easy to administer while also ensuring the system can scale to meet your needs.